Tag Archives: Jodi Arias

 Obsessed with true crime?
 Here’s a list of must-read book you won’t put down.

-• In the case of Curtis Flowers, the same prosecutor tried him six times for the same murders.
-Four separate convictions were overturned by appeals courts because of repeated prosecutorial misconduct and racial bias in jury selection.
-Ultimately, the charges were dropped and Flowers was freed — showing that even long‑standing verdicts can be undone when the justice system fails.
+Curtis Flowers was tried six times for the same murders.
+Four convictions were thrown out after appeals courts found repeated prosecutorial misconduct and racial bias in jury selection.
+Eventually, all charges were dropped, and Flowers walked free.

-• Another example is James Alan Gell, who spent years on death row for a murder he didn’t commit.
-Prosecutors had withheld critical exculpatory evidence.
-His conviction was overturned, he was acquitted in a second trial, and went free.
+James Alan Gell spent years on death row for a crime he didn’t commit.
+Prosecutors withheld evidence that could have cleared him.
+His conviction was overturned, he was acquitted in a new trial, and he was released.

 Jodi Arias stalls on PCR bid.
 Court docs uncover the hold-up.